davidfsmith/deepracer-scripts/README.md

 ## reset-usb.sh

-Needs to be run on the car to reset USB in the event of a failure of the front USB hub, faster than a full reboot of the car - works ~70% of the time
+Needs to be run on the car to reset USB in the event of a failure of the front USB hub, faster than a full reboot of the car - works ~70% of the time YMMV